Ryan McMahon Player Props: Rockies vs. Giants

 Ryan McMahon At The Plate

-- Among qualified hitters, he ranks 69th in batting average, while his on-base percentage ranks 50th and he is 41st in slugging.
+- Among qualified batters in MLB, his batting average ranks 68th, his on-base percentage ranks 50th, and he is 45th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.